 Composite resin is generally not ideal for very large fillings in the back teeth.
 This is because it lacks the strength to withstand the wear and tear that large fillings are exposed to.

-Dental Ceramics (Porcelain)
+Tooth-coloured Dental Ceramics (Porcelain) Fillings

-- An impression of the tooth will then be made; this allows the ceramist to create an exact replica of the prepared tooth.
+- An impression of the tooth will then be made.
+This allows the ceramist to create an exact replica of the prepared tooth.
 It is on this model that the ceramist will build the porcelain onlay.

-At the second appointment, the temporary onlay will be removed and the porcelain onlay will be bonded into place.
+- At the second appointment, the temporary onlay will be removed and the porcelain onlay will be bonded into place.

 Porcelain is much stronger than composite resin, but still not as strong as tooth enamel.
 It is possible for porcelain onlays to chip, break or wear down over time.
-In some cases, repair is possible, but a severe fracture may necessitate replacement of the onlay.
+In some cases, a repair is possible, but a severe fracture may necessitate replacement of the onlay.